 “Mr. Harris has, from the outset, demonstrated significant remorse,” Cramer said.
 But Almena’s statement at the hearing and prior 27-page letter to his probation office, which the judge read portions of aloud, often deflected blame and focused on his own suffering.
 “That is not an acknowledgment of responsibility and it is not remorse,” Cramer said.
 “I am expressly rejecting this deal with regard to Mr. Almena, but I do not know that it will help the victims’ families here.”

 Cramer divulged two reasons he was hesitant to push the case to trial: 1) attorneys for both sides have expressed concern about holes in the evidence, which could severely impact a jury’s decision – Almena and Harris could theoretically be found not guilty based on lack of evidence, and 2) a trial for these particular two defendants would focus solely on the evidence pertaining to their involvement and would neglect to address the responsibility of others not on trial, despite the families’ desire to hold other parties accountable.
 Compounding the issue is the ATF’s lack of determination in the fire’s cause.

-In the end, 36 lives were lost and countless others were destroyed as a result, and naturally, families and friends want justice – they want someone to pay the price for their loss.
+In the end, 36 lives were lost and families were destroyed as a result, and naturally, those families and friends want justice – they want someone to pay the price for their loss.
 A trial may not give people the sense of justice they seek, but Cramer did give them a voice and if there’s nothing else, at least there’s that.